RemoteReq/Backend/README.md

 - `server`
   - will start up the app on a Node-Express server to server the dist folder after building in Webpack's production mode.
 It also serves as the backend that will handle API requests

-- `build:dev`
-  - uses `webpack-dev-server` to run the app in memory and enables `hot module reloading` to automatically refresh the application and display graphical changes in real time.

-- `build:pro`
-  - compliles and outputs the application into a `dist` folder that includes a `bundle.js` and appropriately tagged `index.html` file.
-This folder is then served by the express server.

 - `dockerize`
   - a script that automates the docker build and run commands.
 It's configured to run and map the app from port 3030 of `server.js` to a desired port.